stumpapp/stump/README.md

 Stump isn't ready for normal, non-development usage yet.
 Once a release has been made, this will be updated.
 For now, follow the [Development Setup](#development-setup) section to build from source and run locally.

+There is now a [x86_64 preview docker image](https://hub.docker.com/repository/docker/aaronleopold/stump-preview) available for those interested. **This is only meant for testing purposes, and will not be updated frequently**, so do not expect a fully featured, bug-free experience if you spin up a container.

 For information about getting started, how Stump works and manages your library data, and much more detailed information, please visit [stumpapp.dev](https://stumpapp.dev/guides).

 ## Project Structure